samuelkoGithub/Machine_Project_CheckLists/Machine_Project_Check_Lists.md

 5. How should performance be measured?
 6. Is the performance measure aligned with the business objective?
 7. What would be the minimum performance needed to reach the business objective?
 8. What are comparable problems?
-Can you reuse experience or tools?
+Can it be reused experience or tools?
 9. Is human expertise available?
 10. How would you solve the problem manually?
 11. List the assumptions you (or others) have made so far.